IndexOfNull/BadgerBot/README.md

 This should be all you need to run this properly.

-# Installing
+# Installation

-Installing is pretty simple, and can basically be done with these steps:
+Installation is pretty simple, and can basically be done with these steps:

 1. Clone the repository, `cd` into it, and setup a pipenv environment: